National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 ## Voice of Narrator

-After you have creating a research protocol, you turn to OMOP and N3C tools to define the variables.
+After you have created a research protocol, you turn to OMOP and N3C tools to define the variables.

 :::

 The Observational Health Data Sciences and Informatics ([OHDSI](https://www.ohdsi.org/)) program maintains the Observational Medical Outcomes Partnership (OMOP) common data model (CDM).
 OMOP was funded by the US Food and Drug Administration in 2008, primarily for adverse drug events surveillance, but it has expanded to become the de-facto global research CDM.
-Detecting a small signal requires a large datasets --larger than any single health care database [@ohdsi_2019, Chapter 1].
+Detecting a small signal requires a large dataset --larger than any single healthcare database [@ohdsi_2019, Chapter 1].
-Given its ubiquity and active research community, OMOP is well suited for N3C.
+Given its ubiquity and active research community, OMOP is well-suited for N3C.
 OMOP has extensive tooling to support researchers, including two tools that directly support the curation of concept sets from the OHDSI program and one tool that is specific to N3C: